Constulose; Enulose; Generlac; Kristalose

 - It is used to treat hard stools (constipation).

-- It is used to treat or prevent changes in thinking caused by very bad liver disease.
+- It is used to treat or prevent certain brain or mental problems caused by liver disease.
+It may be used by mouth or rectally.

 - It may be given to you for other reasons.
 Talk with the doctor.